almondtools/comtemplate/README.md

  - better error reporting
  - reflective references to variables (experimental)
  - comtemplate unit (unit tests and coverage for templates)
  - imports at usage location
+ - deploy in a maven repository